turingschool/front-end-curriculum/lessons/introduction-to-sass.md

 ---
 title: Introduction to Sass
-length: 120;
+length: 120
 tags: css, sass, scss
 module: 2
 ---

 ### Goals For This Lesson:

 1. Get a general understanding of Sass and SCSS
 2. Understand:
   - Variables
   - Nesting
   - Color Functions
   - Math Functions

 ### Things You Need

 1. Your Brain
 2. Some *sass*...bahahaha.

-### Relevant Intermission Assignments
+### Relevant Readings

 - [Why Sass?](http://alistapart.com/article/why-sass)
 - [A Complete Beginner’s Guide to Learning Sass in a Weekend](http://skillcrush.com/2014/07/29/jargon-begone-common-sass-terminology-beginners/)